EOS-Nation/auditor.bos/README.md

 - lockupasset(uint8_t) : defines the asset and amount required for a user to register as a candidate.
 This is the amount that will be locked up until the user calls `withdrawcand` in order to get the asset returned to them.
 If there are currently already registered candidates in the contract this cannot be changed to a different asset type because of introduced complexity of handling the staked amounts.
 - maxvotes(asset) : Defines the maximum number of candidates a user can vote for at any given time.
 - numelected(uint16_t) : The number of candidates to elect for auditors.
 This is used for the payment amount to auditors for median amount.
 - periodlength(uint32_t) : The length of a period in seconds.
-This is used for the scheduling of the deferred `newperiod` actions at the end of processing the current one.
-Also is used as part of the partial payment to auditors in the case of an elected auditor resigning which would also trigger a `newperiod` action.
+This is used for the scheduling of the deferred `newtenure` actions at the end of processing the current one.
+Also is used as part of the partial payment to auditors in the case of an elected auditor resigning which would also trigger a `newtenure` action.
 - tokcontr(name) : The token contract used to manage the tokens for BOS.
 - authaccount(name) : The managing account that controls the BOS auditor permission.
 - tokenholder(name) : The account that controls the funds for BOS.